-- If the concept is mentioned in more than one lecture, it's probably important – check your cross-referencing.
+- If the concept is mentioned in more than one lecture, it's probably important.
 The same topic may be addressed from different points of view in different lectures, but the exam question on the topic may integrate all those points of view.

 - If a clinical example or disease is described or explained (not just referred to in passing), you may well need to know the molecular or biochemical or genetic abnormality and the biochemical or physiological consequences of the abnormality.

-- If the instructor gives a sample calculation, and an accompanying table has more examples, fill it in.
+- If the instructor gives a sample calculation, take note.
+If an accompanying table has more examples, fill it in.

 - If the course includes conferences with assigned questions, be sure to analyze and answer all the questions that other students presented.
-There is a lot of difference between tracking logic outlined by the lecturer or text and applying principles in a way you have not seen before.
+There is a lot of difference between tracking logic outlined by the lecturer or text, and applying principles in exam questions.

 "But I need to save the quizzes or practice questions to test myself after I know all the material."